andymckay/vancouver-python-day/index.rst

 Call for Proposals
 ------------------

-:Deadline:  | Monday May 2nd, 2016
-            | 6:00 PM (PST)

 The Call for Proposals is now closed.
 Thanks to all who submitted talk proposals.
-We are currently reviewing the submissions and aim to have the final schedule announced next week.
+We are currently reviewing the submissions and will be announcing the schedule shortly.

 Code of Conduct